 Sydenham School places a great emphasis on regular and punctual attendance and we promptly follow up any unexplained absence.
 It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns, such as travelling to conflict zones, FGM and forced marriage.
 Sydenham School has both an admission register and attendance register as required by law.
 All students are placed on both registers.
 Sydenham School informs and seeks guidance from the Local Authority before any child is deleted from the admission register.
 No child is deleted unless there are appropriate checks conducted to ensure that the child is not at risk from being missing from education.
-A child may be deleted from the admission registers.
+A child may be deleted from the admission register for the following reasons.

-- The child has been taken out of school by their parents and is being educated outside the school system e.g. home education; - The child ceased to attend the school and no longer lives within reasonable distance from the school at which they are registered; - The child has been certified by the education medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - Are in custody for a period of more than four months due to a final court order and the Headteacher does not reasonably believe that they will be returning to the school at the end of that period; or, - Have been permanently excluded.
+- The child has been taken out of school by their parents/carers and is being educated outside the school system e.g. home education; - The child ceased to attend the school and no longer lives within reasonable distance from the school at which they are registered - The child has been certified by the education medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither they nor the parent/carer has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - Are in custody for a period of more than four months due to a final court order and the Headteacher does not reasonably believe that they will be returning to the school at the end of that period - Have been permanently excluded.
 The Local Authority must be notified when the school is to delete a student form its register under the above circumstances.
 This should be done as soon as the grounds for deletion are met, but no later than deleting the student's name from the register.
-It is essential that schools comply with this duty so that Local Authorities can, as part of their duty to identify 8 regulation 4 of the Education (Pupil Registration) (England) Regulations 2006 9 Regulation 12(3) of the Education (Pupil Registration) (England) Regulations 2006 14 children of compulsory school age who are missing education, follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.
+It is essential that schools comply with this duty so that Local Authorities can, as part of their duty to children of compulsory school age who are missing education, follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.